-- 1. Discipline referrals will be directed to the Principal. - 2.
+- 1. Discipline referrals will be directed to the designated Vice Principal. - 2.
 No participation in any school sport, co-curricular activity or school sponsored activity-before, during or after school hours. - 3.
-Corrective actions by the Principal may be taken other than those prescribed by the Disciplinary Code. - 4.
-The student's record will be referred to the Superintendent and Board of Education. - 5.
-No open block, school parking, or open lunch privileges. - 6.
-Continued misconduct may result in the student's placement on the Administrative Restriction List or in the Alternative Evening high school and/or expulsion from Glassboro High School.
+Corrective actions by the designated Vice Principal may be taken other than those prescribed by the Disciplinary Code. - 4.
+The student's record may be referred to the Principal, Superintendent and/or Board of Education. - 5.
+Students restrictions may not receive, school parking, or Bulldog Block lunch privileges. - 6.
+Continued misconduct may result in the student's placement in the Alternative Evening high school or another education placement.